-Despite historical and political turmoil, Nepal has lost none of its fascination.
+Despite historical and political turmoil, Nepal has lost none of its fascinations.
 Since opening its borders to foreigners in the 1950s, this tiny country radiates an almost mystical attraction for travelers.

-The most iconic treks of the Himalayas attract crowds of eager hikers explores the paths among the finest in the world.
+The most iconic treks of the Himalayas attract crowds of eager hikers to explore the paths among the finest in the world.
 Others come rafting on rivers with swirling waters or bungee jumping in the Himalayan gorges.
-Still others opt for a more leisurely pace, enjoying the view of the Himalayan peaks, lounging on the medieval squares dotted with temples of Kathmandu, Patan and Bhaktapur, or joining the pilgrims around the stupas and temples centuries-Valley Kathmandu.
+Still, others opt for a more leisurely pace, enjoying the view of the Himalayan peaks, lounging on the medieval squares dotted with temples of Kathmandu, Patan, and Bhaktapur, or joining the pilgrims around the stupas and temples centuries-Valley Kathmandu.
 The main problem is to manage to do everything!

 Nepal is the perfect destination for adventure seekers.
 They have mountaineering, trekking, rafting, wildlife safaris, hot air balloons, paragliding, bungee jumping, ultralights, and more.
 Good luck choosing.